spacekitcat/isometric-sdl-demo/README.md

 ## TODOS

-- The isVisible candidate sectors for rendering has to account to go beyond just the current principle sector and its neighbours, it needs neighbours of neighbours.
-Cause: ability to zoom out.
 - Aggregation relationship between Player and player's sprite (Player=owner).
 - Draw render visibility box in debug mode.
 - Double check that the Blender positioning of the water tile wasn't modified when the tile was updated last.
 I suspect it's off by a few pixles somewhere.